cabell365/Python/games/Readme.md

+dice_game.py
-dice_game -> Basic game where you pick your favorite number on a die, roll the dice 3 times and get 5 points for each time your number is rolled.
-A dier is remove when you hit your number.
+* Basic game where you pick your favorite number on a die.
+* Roll the dice 3 times and get 5 points for each time your number is rolled
+* A die is remove when you hit your number.